Frigid-Team/frigid-blackwaters-nurtured-code/README.md

 More about the game: http://frigidblackwaters.com/

 ## An Overview
 Hello!
 This repo contains all of the C# script files used in Frigid Blackwaters, including scripts used for tools and gameplay.
+It does not contain any other assets, including art, audio, prefabs, and raw data files in the form of scriptable objects.

 Frigid Blackwaters is separated into 4 major assemblies:
 - Game: This is the primary location for all scripts associated with gameplay systems.
 Some examples include mobs, level generation, and damage detection.